i05nagai/memorandum/language/english_speaking.md

         * a room in a private house used for relaxing, especially one that was kept tidy for entertaining guests
         * the front parlour
         * an Edwardian parlour
+* mint
+    * mint condition
+        * in mint condition
+        * in perfect condition; as if new
+* for the first time in my long life, she's actually paid me a compliment.
+That's warmed my cockles more than a hundred nips of the hard stuff
+* cockle
+    * a small, rounded sea creature with a shell, common in Europe.
+Cockles can be cooked and eaten
+    * a small shallow boat.
+    * warm the cockles of one's heart
+        * give one a comforting feeling of pleasure or contentment.
+    * (of paper) bulge out in certain places so as to present a wrinkled or creased surface; pucker.
+* contentment
+    * a state of happiness and satisfaction
+    * happiness and satisfaction, often because you have everything you need
+        * His face wore a look of pure contentment.
+        * More people were finding that material things do not bring contentment
+* gratification
+    * pleasure, especially when gained from the satisfaction of a desire.
+    * a thirst for sexual gratification
+* nip
+    * to press sth hard between two often sharp objects, such as teeth r the nails on fingers
+    * the puppy kept nipping at her ancles
+    * go quickly
+        * to go somewhere quickly or be somewhere for only a short time
+        * Can you nip out/round/down to the shop for me?
+        * Shall we nip to the cafefor a bit to eat?
+    * cold
+        * a nip (in the air)
+            * if there is a nip in the air, the air outside is quite cold
+            * You can tell winter's on its way - there's a real nip in the air in the mornings.
+    * quick bite/press
+        * an occasion when something nips a person or thing
+    * drink
+        * a small amount of strong alcoholic drink:
+    * an offensive word for a Japanese person
+* the hard stuff
+    * strong alcohol
+        * Would you like a drop of the hard stuff?
+* squint
+    * to look with your eyes partly closed
+    * He squinted into the morning sun
+    * the sun was shining straight in her eyes and made her squint
+    * If a person or an eye squints, the eye looks in a different direction to the other eye, because of a weakness of the eye muscles
+        * She left eye squinted slightly when she was tired
+    * eye
+        * As a child she wore thick glasses and had a bad squint.
+    * look
+        * a quick look
+* snivel
+    * to cry slightly in a way that is weak and does not make other people feel sympathy for you
+    * He's sitting in his bedroom snivelling because he was told off for not doing his homework.
+* sniffle
+* snuffle
+* whimper
+* whine
+* weep
+* perambulator
+    * pram/pushchair/baby carriage/stroller
+    * a vehicle for moving a baby around that consists of a small bed supported by a frame on four wheels
+    * I saw her pushing a pram down the street.
+* tip
+    * tip-off
+        * a warning or information that something may happen
+        * He began cutting classes – a tip-off that he was in trouble
+        * Acting on a tip-off, the police arrested the drug dealers
+        * Follwoing a tip-off from a friend, we sold all our sahres in the company
+    * tip off
+* embryo
+    * Research on human embryos is banned in this country
+    * an animal that is developing either in its mother's womb or in an egg, or a plant that is developing in a seed:
+        * Between the eighth week of development and birth a human embryo is called a foetus.
+    * in embryo
+        * developing and not yet complete
+* womb
+* uterus
+    * the organ in the body of a woman or other female mammal in which a baby develop before birth; womb
+    * Conception is the morment when a fertilized egg implants itself in a woman's uterus
+* genital
+* ovary
+    * either of the pair of organs in a womanb's body that produce eggs, or the part of any female animal or plant that produces eggs or seeds
+* violate
+* justifiable
+* cocky
+    * too confident
+        * Hugh is knowledgeable but not cocky.
+    * used to describe a young person who is confident in a way that is unpleasant and sometimes rude
+    * He's a bit for my liking
+* journal
+    * magazine
+        * a magazine, newspaper, or website containing news and information about a particular industry or profession
+        * a medical/scientific journal
+        * a trade/industry/professional journal
+        * the Wall Street journal
+    * record
+    * diary
+        * she kept a travel journal during her trip to South America
+    * money journal
+        * I wrote in a money journal
+        * Cach receipt journal
+    * A journal is a detailed account that records all the financial transactions of a business, to be used for future reconciling of and transfer to other official accounting records, such as the general ledger.
+* ledger
+    * a book in which items are regularly recorded, esp. business activities and money received or paid
+    * The loan appears not to have been entered in the ledger.
+    * ledger accounts/books/systems
+    * a book or a computer document in which a company's accounts are recorded, especially the money it has spent and received
+* nary
+    * not one or none at all; used for emphasis
+    * Nary a word of this was mentioned.
+    * We saw nary a soul (= no one at all).
+    * They said nary a wor
+* consumer
+    * consumer confidence
+        * Consumer confidence has reached a ten-year high.
+* customer
+* wassal
+    * drink plentiful amounts of alcohol and enjoy oneself with others in a noisy, lively way.
+    * go from house to house at Christmas singing carols.
+* Wassailing
+* peasant
+* retain
+    * to keep or continue to have something
+* Francis retained control of the company.
+* fad
+    * a style, activity, or interest that is very popular for a short period of time
+        * the latest health fad
+        * There was a fad for wearing ripped jeans a few years ago.
+        * He thought computers would be just a fad.
+    * If I wanted to take up a fad, I'd get a tramp stamp
+* craze
+    * an activity, style, or fashion that is very popular, usually for a short time
+    * Cycling shorts were the latest craze/(all) the craze that year.
+    * The craze for health foods has become big business.
+* cult
+* tramp stamp
+    * a lower-back tattoo
+* plunger
+    * you didn't have a plundger
+* weenie
+    * wiener
+    * penis
+    * nerd
+    * Don't be such a weenie.
+* gullible
+    * easily deceived or tricked, and too willing to believe everything that other people say:
+    * a gullible young man
+    * There are any number of miracle cures on the market for people gullible enough to buy them.
+* idolize
+    * You idolize me
+* pedestal
+    * nothing could ever know me off that pedestal you put me on
+    * a base for a statue, or a base for a column
+    * In the riot, the statues were toppled from their pedestals.
+    * A flower arrangement in a large basket stood on a pedestal in the corner of the room.
+    * knock sb off their pedestal
+        * to show people that someone is not as perfect as they seem to be
+        * This recent scandal has really knocked the president off his pedestal.